TuringLang/JuliaBUGS.jl/docs/src/example.md

     sigma = 1 / sqrt(tau)
 end
 ```

 BUGS syntax carries over almost one-to-one to Julia, with minor exceptions.
-In general, when basic Julia syntax and BUGS syntax conflict, it is necessary to use Julia syntax.
-For example, curly braces are replaced with `begin ... end` blocks, and `for` loops do not require parentheses.
+Modifications required are minor: curly braces are replaced with `begin ... end` blocks, and `for` loops do not require parentheses.
-In addition, Julia uses `f(x) = ...` as a shorthand for function definition, so BUGS' link function syntax can be confusing and ambiguous.
+In addition, Julia uses `f(x) = ...` as a shorthand for function definition, so BUGS' link function syntax is disallowed.
-Thus, instead of calling the link function, we call the inverse link function from the RHS.
+Instead, user can call the inverse function of the link functions on the RHS expressions.

 ### Support for Legacy BUGS Programs

 The `@bugs` macro also works with original (R-like) BUGS syntax:

 ```julia